giannan-mods/giannan-trek/README.md

 - The traps in the Forsaken Tower are somewhat randomized.
 There's a pattern, but I won't tell.
 - The traps in Alisha's House are completely randomized.
 Not all of them are dangerous... but most are.

 5. Enemy Takeover Mode: Adds a new option to the Randomizers dialog at the start of the game, called Enemy Takeover Mode.
 It gives some enemies the ability to take over your party.
-You will have to struggle to regain control.
+You have to struggle to regain control.

 6. Cursed Equipment Mode: Adds a new option to the Randomizers dialog at the start of the game, called Cursed Equipment Mode.
 It makes some pieces of equipment have a chance to be cursed.
 You won't be able to tell if they are until you equip them.
 Once you do, they'll reveal their effects.